OFFICE: 248.471.3110

 Do I need a BLANKET on my water heater?

 Homeowners and installers used to install blankets on water heaters to provide an extra layer of insulation, allowing the water heater to retain heat and operate more efficiently.
 These days, manufacturers are building extra insulation into the tank itself, so blankets are no longer recommended.
-And, more than anything, some consider them to be a fire hazard.

 My water SMELLS BAD.
 Should I be concerned?